 Healthcare is interdisciplinary.
 Care teams are frequently made up of physicians, nurses, physician’s assistants, pharmacists, therapists, social workers, and more.
 However, many pharmacists are not thought of as part of the care team, even though they are the most accessible clinicians for many people, with 90% of Americans living within five miles of a community pharmacy.
 What role can pharmacists play on the care team?
-How can better care team collaboration help?
+How can better care team collaboration help improve patient care?
 Keep reading to learn more.

 Pharmacists in Primary Care

 Pharmacists are an important part of primary care.
 As mentioned above, they are the most accessible clinicians for many Americans.
 In fact, studies show that patients see their primary care pharmacists up to ten times more frequently than primary care physicians.

 Many think pharmacists dispense medications, but they do so much more than that.
 Pharmacists in primary care can collaborate with a clinician team to order lab tests for monitoring outcomes of a medication, interpret data related to medication safety and effectiveness, initiate or modify medications, provide education and counseling to patients, document care in patient records, identify any barriers to patient compliance, communicate with payers, and more.
 Their scope of practice varies, but in some states they can even prescribe medications or modify prescriptions under specific circumstances.

 Since pharmacists can do a lot to manage patients’ chronic conditions and other primary care concerns, they can help reduce the strain on PCPs.
 PCPs say that having a pharmacist on the care team available for comprehensive medication management decreases their workload and mental exhaustion while improving patient care and achievement of quality measures.
 Allowing pharmacists to practice to the top of their license can help relieve the strain on PCPs as the field is facing a worsening physician shortage.